First time going to Disney World? How Exciting! You are in for the trip of a lifetime.

 You can also check out this list of items you don’t want to miss on your next vacation so that you can prioritize them!

-6. Disney is expensive
+Disney is (even more) expensive

 What I mean is- the stuff in the resorts and inside the parks is often double what you could buy it for at Target or Amazon.